2200117/CS220AU-DP-2022/README.md

 ## Log

+- 2022-11-26: continued writing the text.
+I also started adding figures, links and quotes to it.
 - 2022-11-19: kept doing reasearch on my subject to get a better understanding of it.
 I wrote down the info I found in my private notes and I started working on a draft for the text part of my website.
 - 2022-11-15: 2-hour class. discussions with the class about our progress.
 - 2022-11-08: 2-hour class. information and tips on content production.